ruschakartur2/nung_hpayment/README.md

 pip install xlwt
 ```

-Replace 'Your token' in line and you ready to go
+Replace 'Your token' in line 6 and you ready to go!